raspberrypisig/SolidPython/README.rst

 I would almost say this enables you to do what ever you want with ease.
 As (maybe little uncommon) example, you could write a program that:

-  - looks up the mail adress of your actuall president (base on your ip adress)
+  - looks up the mail adress of your actuall president (based on your ip address)
-  - writes a mail to him and asks for a portrait
+  - writes a mail to him or her and asks for a portrait
   - waits for a reply
   - generates a heightmap from the picture you received and maps it onto a vase

 This should be pretty straight forward with SolidPython but is impossible with pure OpenSCAD.

-Furhtermore SolidPython is designed to be extendible.
+Furhtermore SolidPython 2.x.x is designed to be extendible.
 As such you can extend SolidPython itself using python.
-With this extensions you can extend SolidPython itself TODO...... syntactic sugar, operators, bill of material, bosl2, holes,....
+Actually parts of SolidPython itself are implemented as extensions (everything but the core one-to-one mapping of OpenScad to Python), these include operators, access style syntax, convenience functions, scad_interface and bosl2 support.
+Furthermore some of the SolidPython 1.x.x solid.utils features are also implemented as extensions (bill of material & part-hole).

 Installing SolidPython
 ======================